gwu-cs-iot/20_BALLS/README.md

 ### Performance Mode Ideas
 * **Left-Right lighting:** Balls thrown left to right light up one color, balls thrown right to left light up another color.
 * **Gradient lighting:** Balls light up in a gradient between two colors based on some characteristic about their flight path.
 Ex. ball height, ball speed, ball location(left to right), etc.
 * **Color array lighting:** Each location in the frame of the camera corresponds to a different color.
 As balls pass through a location, they light up to that color.
-Imagine this with
+Imagine this with circle juggling:

 ![circle juggling](circlejuggle.gif)